homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 "I guess we do."

-"Aren't you going to be-not so cold and distant?"
+"Aren't you going to be—not so cold and distant?"

 "Listen, Beth," said John nervously, "I don't know whether I can make good here or not.
-And until I am sure of myself and where I stand, I can't think of-of other things."
+And until I am sure of myself and where I stand, I can't think of—of other things."

 "Daddy would never turn you out."